On this page:

 Two recommendations have been completed:

-- Recommendation 1 – short-term operating and capital expenditure target (2018–2024): a further 10 per cent efficiency in both operating and capital expenditure for gravity irrigation, plus 29 per cent for pumped irrigation, drainage, water districts and fee-for-service businesses from 2019-20.
+Short-term operating and capital expenditure target (2018-2024): a further 10% efficiency in both operating and capital expenditure for gravity irrigation, plus 29% for pumped irrigation, drainage, water districts and fee-for-service businesses from 2019-20.

 The original wording for Recommendation 1 reflected savings targets subject to further modelling work and validation under Recommendation 4.